Prospective Students

 MOT student exploring the condition of phantom limbs, with one arm in a mirrored triangular tube and the other placed alongside.

 Want to become an occupational therapist?
-This is our flagship training program.
-Choose between our Vancouver, Surrey and Prince George locations.
+Join our Vancouver, Surrey or Prince George cohort for our flagship entry-to-practice program.

 Students discussing research